Shutterstock

 What Do STIP Interns Do?

 STIP interns gain valuable experience in working directly on leading policy concerns.
 This can be through contributing to or conducting independent research, direct engagement with policy leaders, and collaboration with international governmental bodies.
-This is not a plug and play internship; you are working one-on-one with leading experts in the field both within and outside the Wilson Center.
+In this internship, you work one-on-one with leading experts in the field both within and outside the Wilson Center.
+We don't just talk about policy; we also have unique hands-on experiences for interns interested in applying science and technology practices to public policy, such as through our Serious Games Initiative and THING Tank where interns might work on teams developing prototypes or supporting broader ecosystems of practitioners.

 Past STIP Intern Work